Rugby World Cup: Records and statistics

 The record for most points overall is held by English player Jonny Wilkinson, who scored 277 during his World Cup career.
-New Zealand All Black Grant Fox holds the record for most points in one competition, with 126 in 1987; Jason Leonard of England holds the record for most World Cup matches: 22 between 1991 and 2003.
+New Zealand All Black Grant Fox holds the record for most points in one competition, with 126 in 1987; Sam Whitelock of New Zealand holds the record for most World Cup matches: 26 between 2011 and 2023.
 All Black Simon Culhane holds the record for most points in a match by one player, 45, as well as the record for most conversions in a match, 20.
 All Black Marc Ellis holds the record for most tries in a match, six, which he scored against Japan in 1995.

-New Zealand All Black Jonah Lomu is the youngest player to appear in a final – aged 20 years and 43 days at the 1995 Final.
+New Zealand's Jonah Lomu is the youngest player to appear in a final—aged 20 years and 43 days in the 1995 final.
 Lomu (playing in two tournaments) and South African Bryan Habana (playing in three tournaments) share the record for most total World Cup tournament tries, both scoring 15.
-Lomu (in 1999) and Habana (in 2007) also share the record, along with All Black Julian Savea (in 2015), for most tries in a tournament, with 8 each.
-South Africa's Jannie de Beer kicked five drop-goals against England in 1999 – an individual record for a single World Cup match.
+Lomu (in 1999) and Habana (in 2007) also share the record, along with All Black Julian Savea (in 2015) and Will Jordan (in 2023), for most tries in a tournament, with 8 each.
+South Africa's Jannie de Beer kicked five drop-goals against England in 1999—an individual record for a single World Cup match.
 The record for most penalties in a match is 8, held by Australian Matt Burke, Argentinian Gonzalo Quesada, Scotland's Gavin Hastings and France's Thierry Lacroix, with Quesada also holding the record for most penalties in a tournament, with 31.

 The most points scored in a game is 145, by the All Blacks against Japan in 1995, while the widest winning margin is 142, held by Australia in a match against Namibia in 2003.

 A total of 25 players have been sent off (red carded) in the tournament.
 Welsh lock Huw Richards was the first, while playing against New Zealand in 1987.
 No player has been red carded more than once.